CumulusNetworks/docs/content/cumulus-linux-50/Installation-Management/Adding-and-Updating-Packages.md

 ```

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

 Run the Linux `dpkg -l <package_name>` command.
-For example, the following command shows which version of the `vrf` package is installed on the system:
+The following example command shows which version of the `vrf` package is installed on the system:

 ```
 cumulus@switch:~$ dpkg -l vrf